• Skip to primary navigation

 egg carton flower wreath

 I absolutely LOVE how our egg carton flower wreath turned out.
-I adore the colour choices and embellishment choices that my eldest daughter made.
+I adore the color choices and embellishment choices that my eldest daughter made.
 I am totally inspired to make many more of these flowers and find ways to decorate with them.

 Common Questions About Egg Carton Flowers